 The budget includes information on civilian and military employment.
 It also includes information on related personnel compensation and benefits and on staffing requirements at overseas missions.
-Chapter 7 of this volume, "Strengthening the Federal Workforce," provides employment levels measured in full-time equivalents (FTE).
-Agency FTEs are the measure of total hours worked by an agency's Federal employees divided by the total number of one person's compensable work hours in a fiscal year.
+Chapter 7 of this volume, "Strengthening the Federal Workforce," provides employ-

 BASIS FOR BUDGET FIGURES